Long-time estimates for heat flows on ALE manifolds: Introduction

 Our main motivation for this work is an application to Ricci flow.
 The simplest non-trivial non-compact \emph{Ricci-flat} manifolds are ALE manifolds.
 In a companion paper, we are interested in proving their (non-linear) $L^p$-stability under Ricci flow.
 The linearized Ricci flow equation can, after a choice of gauge, be put in the form \eqref{eq: heat operator}, where $\Delta_V$ is the Lichnerowicz Laplacian.
 Since the moduli space of Ricci-flat ALE manifolds is non-trivial in general, the Lichnerowicz Laplacian will typically have a non-trivial $L^2$-kernel, motivating $\text{(iii)}$.
 In order to prove stability under Ricci flow, we need sharp estimates for the associated heat kernel, also for the derivatives, motivating $\text{(i)}$ and $\text{(ii)}$.
-The Lichnerowicz Laplacian acts on symmetric $2$-tensors, which in general is a highly non-trivial vector bundle, also at infinity, motivating $\text{(iv)}$.
+The Lichnerowicz Laplacian acts on symmetric $2$-tensors, which in general are sections in a non-trivial vector bundle, also at infinity, motivating $\text{(iv)}$.
 The key observation we use is due to Wang in \cite{Wang91}, where he proves that the Lichnerowicz Laplacian can, provided the manifold carries a parallel spinor, be written as the square of a Dirac type operator.
+The assumption of having a parallel spinor leads to many other well-known geometric consequences which we will discuss and use in Section \ref{sec : geometric operators 2}.

 Our main results in the present paper will, in particular, apply to any square of a Dirac type operator, with suitable asymptotic structure at infinity.
 In addition to the Lichnerowicz Laplacian, the results apply to many geometric operators, including the Laplace-Beltrami, the Hodge-Laplace and classical and twisted Dirac operators.
 In each case, one gets a slightly different decay result.
 This is closely related to growth and decay rates of harmonic sections at infinity.
 We investigate this systematically throughout the paper.